ivirshup/anndata-paper/paper.md

 # Conclusions

 The AnnData project is under active development and will have more features.
 These include, but are not limited to, more advanced out of core access, a split-apply-combine framework, integration with more of the python ecosystem, and interchange with more formats like apache Arrow.
 Beyond further building out infrastructure for modeling multi-modal data, the ecosystem also works towards being able to represent non-homogeneous data to enable learning from Electronic Health Records.

+# Acknowledgements

+We are grateful to Ryan Williams for contributing code related to zarr.

 # Author contributions